 I assumed I know the answer, as I had to find this out recently enough for this blog post (and before that for the real customer case).
 The idea is simple.
 Find a frame where function has a parameter of THD * type (usually named thd), like this:

-#10 0x0000000000cb47fe in do_command (thd=0x7f32512b7000)
+#10 0x0000000000cb47fe in do_command (thd=0x7f32512b7000)and check thread_id item of this structure.

 at /usr/src/debug/percona-server-5.7.18-15/percona-server-5.7.18-15/sql/sql_parse.cc:960